(Un)fair devices: Moving beyond AI accuracy in personal sensing: The way forward: guidelines for making personal devices fair

-Beyond traditional notions of fairness, such as directly discriminating based on sensitive attributes, we should also consider indirect notions of fairness.
-For example, within the paradigm of distributed/federated learning, the resource allocation of participating devices may also reflect the demographic and socio-economic information of owners, which makes the exclusion of such clients unfair in terms of participation.
-Cheaper devices cannot support the execution of large models and are either excluded or dropped together with their unique data \cite{horvath2021fjord, cho2022flame}.
-Last, as models are being deployed in real applications, we should monitor their performance in real time and adjust for data and fairness drift \cite{ghosh2022faircanary} by ensuring that models produce fair predictions independent of changes in input data and demographics.
+Similarly, we should also \textit{consider indirect notions of fairness} (\#9) during training.
+For example, within the paradigm of federated learning, the resource allocation of participating devices may also reflect the demographic and socio-economic information of owners, which makes the exclusion of such clients unfair in terms of participation.
+Cheaper devices cannot support the execution of large models and are either excluded or dropped together with their unique data \cite{cho2022flame}.
+For example, prior research \cite{10.1145/3534585} demonstrates good practices in fair resource allocation in wearable devices of inferior networking conditions (linked with socioeconomic status, race, nationality, gender, and age).
+Regardless of the training paradigm, one should consider additional constraints, such as device diversity or connectivity.